 The group's nine general meetings per year allow members to take advantage of programs and talks on specific areas of interest, and to make use of the society's extensive library.
 The library contains more than 500 publications on calligraphy, illumination, gilding, papermaking, bookbinding and other related crafts, as well as newsletters from 35 other guilds and societies.

 The Calligraphy Society of Ottawa also strives to increase public awareness of the lettering arts.
-An unjuried exhibition of members' work is held annually at the downtown branch of the Ottawa Public Library.
+Unjuried exhibition of member works are held at varying locations the Ottawa area on a yearly basis.